discretize/discretize-guides/builds/ranger/condi-soulbeast/index.md

 code: '[&DQQeHSE3Ny55AAAAvQAAAL8AAADpFgAALhYAACU0AAAAAAAAAAAAAAAAAAA=]'
 cmguides: '/cm-guides/ranger/condi-soulbeast'
 classification: [5, 4, 3, 2, 3]
-compositions: ['2Gh2Slb']
+compositions: [{ name: '_RGB' }]
 ---

 <Message>
 This build is [META](/guides/meta-explained) in Sunqua Peak.
 Outside Sunqua Peak in faster groups this build will fall massively behind <Specialization name="Soulbeast" text="Power Soulbeast"/> - the power damage counterpart.
 </Message>

 Condi <Specialization name="Soulbeast"/> is a DPS build with high sustained damage and reasonable burst that also provides strong party buffs with <Skill name="Sun Spirit"/> and <Skill name="One Wolf Pack"/>, and crowd control (CC) skills.
-This build is mostly used for 100CM, for most other fractals you will be better off playing the power varient found [here](/builds/ranger/soulbeast/).
+This build is mostly used for 100CM, for most other fractals you will be better off playing the power variant found [here](/builds/ranger/power-soulbeast/).

 This build is rather self sufficient due to:
 - Boon extension by <Trait name="Essence of speed"/>, <Skill name="We heal as one"/>